bvz2000/use/README.md

 # Under the hood
 ### use_bash.sh and use.py

 All of the use commands are handled by a single shell script: use_bash.sh.
 This shell script accepts the individual commands (use, unuse, used, setup) as command line arguments.
-The shell script also handles tab-completion (the user merely has to type the first few letters of a use package name and a list of matching packages will be displayed).
+The shell script also handles tab-completion (the user merely has to type the first few letters of a use package name, hit 'tab', and a list of matching packages will be displayed).
 The shell script is only responsible for handing the use request off to a python script (use.py) which does the actual processing.
 This python script then returns a bash command in the form of a string which the shell script then executes.

 The actual use_bash.sh command cannot be executed in the normal way.
 It must actually be sourced in order for the system to work (i.e `source use_bash.sh`).
+This is so that the changes being made by this script are actually propagated into the shell in which the use command is being run.
 This is made easier by the "setup" command which creates three alias' in the current shell that automatically source the use_bash.sh script and include the necessary command line arguments.
 These alias' are: "use", "unuse", and "used".

 The setup command MUST be run once for each shell where you intend to invoke the use or unuse commands.
 Since this would be annoying to have to remember to type each time you create a new shell, it is recommended that you add the following command to your .bashrc file (this particular example assumes you unzipped the downloaded files to `/opt/scripts`, but you may actually install the use system anywhere on your system you deem fit.
 Adjust the following line to the path where you unzipped the downloaded files):